pagkly/Zed/Investopedia3/Jackson Hole Economic Symposium.md

 The Federal Reserve Bank of Kansas charges attendees a fee to cover the expenses associated with the symposium.
 About 120 people generally attend a year, representing a variety of backgrounds and industries.
 But attendance by participants is limited and select media is also invited.
 This not only helps keep the focus of the symposium on track, but also provides it with transparency.

 Each year, the Federal Reserve Bank of Kansas selects a specific topic for the symposium and chooses a pool of attendees based on that topic.
 These experts write and present research related to the symposium's theme.
-The bank posts the [papers online](https://www.kansascityfed.org/publications/research/escp/symposiums/escp-archive), along with full transcripts from the event.
+The bank posts the [[papers online]](https://www.kansascityfed.org/publications/research/escp/symposiums/escp-archive), along with full transcripts from the event.
 Anyone who wishes to view them can do so for free online, or get a free printed copy after they are published.

 ## Example of Past Topics at the Jackson Hole Economic Symposium